Antonov An-178: Development

 In comparison to the preceding An-12, the new transport aircraft features two engines in place of four, has reduced maintenance requirements, and a smaller flight crew, all of which will lower ongoing costs to its operators.
 Antonov has promoted the aircraft as incorporating the latest international air freight standards and its limited reliance upon airport infrastructure while loading and unloading multi-tonne freight payloads, enabling its use from austere air strips and inhospitable terrain such as tundra and deserts.
 Both civilian and military applications have been foreseen for the type on the international market.

+The An-178 is a derivative of the An-148/158 platform.

 During the early 2010s, there were reports that future production-standard An-178s would feature an elongated wingspan while retaining the organic wing panels of the An-158.
 This would permit its maximal takeoff weight to be increased to an estimated 56 tons.
 Furthermore, later production variants would need turbofan engines with a thrust of about 9,500 kgf to have the characteristics required, such as the new-generation in-development Ivchenko-Progress AI-28 turbofan.
 Antonov decided to install less powerful D-436-148FM engines on the first An-178 prototype, perhaps as an interim measure.
 The D-436-148FM is a derivative of the production-standard D-436-148 with an upgraded fan, which boosted the takeoff thrust to 7,800 kgf; it has an emergency power rating of 8,580 kgf.

 On 29 July 2014, the main fuselage of the first prototype had been completed and moved to the final assembly hall to be mated with the other airframe components.
 On 16 April 2015, the first prototype was rolled out at a ceremony held in Kyiv.
 Three weeks later, on 7 May 2015, the prototype performed its maiden flight.
 By this point, the programme was roughly two years behind schedule, as flight testing had been originally set to commence during 2013.
 By May 2017, a total of 115 test flights had been conducted, during which in excess of 194 flight hours had accumulated.